 Further, it is a condition of acceptance of entry that Central Arizona Trials, Inc., property owners, government agencies or any associated parties shall not be held responsible for personal injuries, loss of life or loss of limb incurred by entrants in any C.A.T. event or spectators or visitors attending said event.

 An entrant is liable for any damage caused by himself, or any agent, representative or servant acting on his behalf during the day or days of the event.

 Section G- SUPPLEMENT

 1. In order to maintain an efficient observation system, when a competitor enters a C.A.T. event, the competitor has automatically agreed to check a section as necessary.
-Exceptions: Visiting riders from out-of-state are exempt from this rule, also see section C, 3J.
+Exceptions: Visiting riders from out-of-state are exempt from this rule, also riders under 15 years old.

 2. If there are insufficient volunteers to act as checkers at any C.A.T. event, the Trialsmaster will "draft" the required number of persons from those entered in the event.

 3. If an entrant is drafted to check and refuses to do so, then any championship points or transfer points will not be awarded for that event.
 In addition, any trophies or awards will be forfeited.
 Exceptions or legitimate excuses will be decided by the Trialsmaster only.

 4. If an entrant can supply a capable substitute to work in a trial, either by volunteering before the event or providing a substitute upon being drafted at the event, his/her obligation shall be considered fulfilled for that event.